 Hong Kong plans new code of conduct for equity and debt deals: sources

-The Securities and Futures Commission (SFC) has asked banks to give feedback on several aspects of how transactions work by Friday, the sources said, declining to be named as they were not authorised to speak to media.
+The Securities and Futures Commission (SFC) has asked banks to give feedback by Friday on several aspects of how transactions work, the sources said, declining to be named as they were not authorised to speak to media.

 While the SFC has several sets of guidelines governing how banks and brokers handle transactions, it is seeking to frame a detailed code of conduct for capital raisings for the first time as part of recent efforts to tighten supervision.